g8kmh/RP2040_OOK48_LCD/README.md

 ### Controls

 At the bottom of the screen there are 6 touch buttons.
-Only 3 of these are currently in use.
+Only 4 of these are currently in use.

 Clear Screen.
 Clears the Message display.

+1S 2S.
+Select the normal 1 second per character mode or the optional 2 seconds per character.
+In the 2 second mode each character is sent twice and the two received versions are combined giving a slight improvement in low signal sensitivity as the expense of slowing down the character rate.

 Set Tx Text.
 This shows a menu of the 10 stored messages to be used for transmit.
 Selecting a messsage allows it to be edited on the next screen.
 Pressing the Enter Button saves the message.